 This museum is named after prominent African-American Harriet Tubman, whose portrait will be found on newer $20 bills.
 An escaped slave, she became an important player in the Underground Railroad which helped slaves to escape the southern states.

-The museum is the leading exhibition space for African-American art and culture in the southeast of the US, with a collection that ranges from historic artefacts to modern sculpture and artwork.
+The museum is the leading exhibition space for African-American art and culture in the southeast of the US, with a collection that ranges from historic artifacts to modern sculpture and artwork.

 The Tubman Museum is in Macon.